SuperDARNCanada/borealis/docs/source/starting_the_radar.rst

 defined by the slices in the class, and how the slices interface.
 You can think of a slice as an experiment of its own, and your experiment may only require one slice.
-However, more complicated functionality will require multiple slices, interfaced in one of three ways:
+However, more complicated functionality will require multiple slices, interfaced in one of four ways: